McIlroy leads by one in Dubai after 67

 McIlroy is aiming to become the first three-time winner of the Dubai event after triumphing in 2012 and 2015.

-After finishing with a double bogey on Friday to fall out on the lead, the former world number one dropped another shot at the first on Saturday but responded impressively by picking up birdies at the second and third which gave him momentum for the remainder of his round.
+After finishing with a double bogey on Friday to fall out of the lead, the former world number one dropped another shot at the first on Saturday but responded impressively by picking up birdies at the second and third which gave him momentum for the remainder of his round.

 A poor tee shot at the par-three 17th saw fortunate to make a bogey as he ended up on rocks close to the water but his birdie at the last saw him edge ahead with Horsfield bogeying the 18th after finding sand off the tee.